victorpengmx/tp/docs/UserGuide.md

 The company index provided is invalid.
 ```

-- If the specified person index is invalid (larger than the number of companies in the displayed person list), you will get the following error message:
+- If the specified person index is invalid (larger than the number of people in the displayed person list), you will get the following error message:
 ```
 The person index provided is invalid.
 ```